RoryDuncan/aghs/docs-src/api.md

 Default: `true`
 Configuration value that determines if the canvas's width and height are maximized inside the window.

-##### wrappedContext
+##### renderer
 Type: `Boolean`
 Default: `true`
-Determines if the CanvasRenderingContext2D methods are chained and extended onto the Aghs' instance.
+Determines if the CanvasRenderingContext2D methods are chained and extended onto a new Renderer instance.

 ##### smoothing
 Type: `Boolean`